oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

-The combustion chamber is an important component within thermal power plants, but unfortunately is the reason for many issues, as the solving algorithm is very sensitive to small changes e. g. the fluid composition.
+The combustion chamber is an important component within thermal power plants, but unfortunately is the reason for many issues, as the solving algorithm is very sensitive to small changes e.g. the fluid composition.
 We will demonstrate how to handle the combustion chamber in a very small, simple example.
 You can download the full code from the `tespy_examples repository
 <https://github.com/oemof/oemof-examples/tree/master/oemof_examples/tespy/combustion/combustion_chamber>`_.